py4j/py4j/py4j-web/py4j_java_gateway.rst

 .. py:data:: post_server_shutdown

-    Signal sent when a Python (Callback) Server is shutted down.
+    Signal sent when a Python (Callback) Server is shut down.

     Will supply the ``server`` argument, an instance of CallbackServer